tadruj/tadruj.github.io/_posts/2014-11-18-recursive-process-recursive-vs-iterative-procedure.md

 **Iterative procedure**

-calls itself in a pure way, the call containing all the information for the next procedure execution.
+calls itself in a way, that the call is containing all the information for the next procedure execution.
+Which can be optimized with Tail-call optimization.

 Visually this can be represented as a chain of procedures, which at the end return a result.
 This is practically a for loop implemented with recursion.
 A strategy with accumulators is a common way of implementing simpler processes.